2022 Black Youth Achievement Awards

 Mikea is an advocate for the ALS Association and hopes to raise more awareness about early detection for breast cancer.
 She’s also a member of the National Association of Black Journalists(NABJ) and the Rutgers Alumni Mentoring Program.

 Established in 1978, which recognizes African American students for their academic and other achievements in Montgomery County.

 Black Youth Achievement Awards (BYAAs), students are recognized in five categories, receiving certificates for their noteworthy accomplishments: W.EB.
 DuBois for Academic Excellence (3.5 or higher GPA); Paul Robeson for Versatility (students excel in 3 or more of the categories); Jesse Owens for Athletics; Duke Ellington for the Arts and Martin Luther King, Jr. for Citizenship.

 Students are nominated annually by the MCPS High School Counselors.
-Twenty-six schools participated in our 2013 program this year.
-Approximately 2,700 certificates were prepared for the students and presented at the awards program.
-Approximately 1000 people attended, including three distinguished members of the Montgomery County School Board, teachers, counselors, students, family and friends.
+Twenty-six schools participated in our 2021 program this year.
+Approximately 3,000 certificates were prepared for the students to be presented at the awards program.
+Approximately 1000 people will attended, including distinguished members of the Montgomery County School Board, teachers, counselors, students, family and friends.